 The first word revealed in the Quran was ‘’read’’ and Islamic culture is based on education; maths and science were very popular subjects during the Islamic empire and this hunger for knowledge fuelled the paper production that allowed the Muslims to even surpass the Chinese.

-The Italians managed to close the gap between themselves and the Chinese in regards to papermaking in the 1500s.
+The Italians managed to close the gap between themselves and the Chinese concerning papermaking in the 1500s.
 Europe was far behind the Muslims and the Chinese in almost every aspect until the 1600s, when European powers sought to increase their influence and expand their territories by conquest at the dawn of the new colonial age.

 North America beat the Chinese in paper production during the 1700s and Europe finally gained the advantage very late, in the 19th century.

 Some private collections in Europe managed to match Chinese libraries in the 15th century with the mechanical printing press, but as a whole, the continent only advanced after the British, French, and German empires conquered vast amounts of foreign land and copied their technology.

 Paper was used in China as early as 150CE, it spread to Vietnam in the 3rd century, Korea in the 4th century, and is said to have arrived in Japan as early as the 5th century.
 Paper began to be produced in central Asia during the 8th century although there is evidence suggesting that paper was brought there much earlier by Buddhist monks, such as the Korean Buddhist priest, Doncho, who is said to have introduced paper to Japan in 610 AD.

 There are records of paper in Gilgit, Pakistan which date back to the 6th century.
-In the 8th century, the Abbasid caliphate began to replace parchment for paper.
+In the 8th century, the Abbasid caliphate began to replace parchment with paper.

-Due to the long process required to produce paper, a paper that was still made from rags remained expensive in the 19th century.
+Due to the long process required to produce paper, paper that was still made from rags remained expensive in the 19th century.
 In the early 1800s, Mathias Koops from London produced a book composed entirely of wood shavings, The Royal family were impressed with him and gave him the financial support he required to purchase the machinery he needed to manufacture such paper.